lealceldeiro/gems/README.md

 # Gems

-This is not intended to be used as an official reference of any kind.
-It is only intended to be used as a memo for myself after reading some great books which I think deserve to be kept at hand.
-This repo is public only because I think many people may find it useful as a summary, but, if you want to really learn about these topics, consider reading the linked books.
+This repository is intended to be used as a memo for myself after reading some books which I think deserve to be kept at hand.

+It is public only because I think many people may find it useful as a summary or as a reading list to be considered, but, if you want to really learn about these topics, consider reading the linked books.

+However, the content here is not intended to be used as an official reference of any kind.

-<sup>If you're the co/author of any of these books and consider the content of this repository
+<sup>If you're the co/author of some of these books and consider the content of this repository
 (https://github.com/lealceldeiro/gems/) doesn't comply with your work's copyright policy, please get in touch with me:
 [helloasiel@pm.me](mailto:helloasiel@pm.me)</sup>